Back

 \({\text{x}}=\dfrac{{\text{y}}+36}{9}\)

-We want to isolate the y, so our first step is to multiply both sides by 9.
+You want to isolate the y, so the first step is to multiply both sides by 9.

 \(9{\text{x}}=\left(\dfrac{{\text{y}}+36}{9}\right)9\)